LMH01/MGT2_Mod_Tool/README.md

   - In the **Utilities** menu under **Experimental Features** you can switch all preexisting publisher and developer names to the real life equivalents.
 #### Engine and gameplay features
   - You can add custom engine/gameplay features, however you should be careful what values you enter because it could happen that you break the balance of the game.
+#### Hardware and hardware features
+  - You can add custom hardware that can be used to create your own consoles
+  - Custom hardware features can also be added
 #### Licences
   - You can add custom licences for books, movies and sport events
 #### Npc games